-Aurora is the third-largest city in the state, with around 325,000 people.
+Aurora is the third-largest city in the state, with around 386,261 people as of 2020.
 It encompasses a big area just east of Denver, sitting at 5,403′ of elevation.
 There are diverse demographics, a variety of dining choices, and great outdoor recreation.

 Arapahoe Park Racetrack – Located next to the Aurora Reservoir is a seasonal horse racetrack.
 Bet on live horse racing from late May to mid-August.